 Hanmi Financial Corporation ("Hanmi Financial," the "Company," "we," "us" or "our") was formed as a holding company of Hanmi Bank (the "Bank") and registered with the Securities and Exchange Commission under the Securities Act on March 17, 2001.
-Our primary operations are related to traditional banking activities, including the acceptance of deposits and the lending and investing of money through operation of the Bank.
+The Bank's primary operations are related to traditional banking activities, including the acceptance of deposits and the lending and investing of money.